Patrick (surname)

-The surname Patrick has several origins.
-In some cases it is an Anglicised form of the Gaelic Mac Phádraig, derived from world elements meaning "son of Patrick".
-This Gaelic surname is derived from the Latin Patricius, which is in turn derived from word elements meaning "member of the patrician class".
-In other cases, the surname Patrick is a shortened form of the surnames Mulpatrick and Fitzpatrick.
-The surname Patrick appears in Ireland due to Scottish emigration.
+The surname Patrick has distinct Irish, Scottish, and English origins.
+In many cases it derives from the Anglo-Norman French, Middle English, and Older Scots personal name Patrick or as an Anglicised form of the Gaelic Mac Phádraig, "son of Patrick".
+All have a common origin in the Latin Patricius, itself meaning patrician and entering these languages via the Old Irish Patraicc.
+In others, the surname Patrick is a shortened form of the surnames Mulpatrick and Fitzpatrick.
+Many instances of Patrick as a surname appear in Ireland due to Scottish emigration.
+It can also be a form of the English surname Partridge or an Americanization of several Slavic names.
 People with the surname Patrick include: